01 of 14

 Mind you, contrasting textures and similar... textures are the extremes, to be saved for "special effects"; in general, you should be striving for a gradual transition between the textures of plant materials.
 Let a medium-textured plant bridge the gap between a fine-textured plant and a coarse-textured plant.Continue to 13 of 14 below.

 13 of 14

-In my treatment of texture, I referred to "relative leaf size."
-But there's also leaf form to consider....
+In our treatment of texture, we referred to "relative leaf size."
+But there's also leaf form to consider...

 Ornamental grass offers a distinctive, blade-like leaf form.
 Anyone interested in achieving plantings with variation in form should be aware of the options offered by ornamental grass.
 In the photo above, the spikey leaf form of the ornamental grass contrasts nicely with the rounded leaf form of the weeping tree (Harry Lauder's walking stick).Continue to 14 of 14 below.

 We don't usually associate ornamental grass with window box plantings...